 1. Note any new vocabulary that you encounter that you need to remember.

-Look at the above paragraph under the “What is a progress notebook?” section.
-For native English speakers, the paragraph is easy to read.
+Look at the first sentence under the “How do you use a progress notebook for learning a language?” section.
+For native English speakers, the sentence is easy to read.
 However, a student of English would encounter two vocabulary words that look the same but sound different:

 progress (n) (prog-res): movement toward a goal or to a further or higher stage: the progress of a student toward a degree.

 Noting these words in your progress notebook as well as the context will help you learn the two new words.

 The photo above is from my progress notebook.
 The entry above shows two words in German.
 Anhören and zuhören both mean “listen to” in English.
 After consulting with a native speaker, I learned that there is a subtle difference in meaning which the dictionary did not record.

 2. Note interesting grammar points that you have observed in your reading.